 We’ve settled on this volume-limiting kids headphone set for its sound quality, budget-friendly price tag and compact fold, and we’ve even repurchased it after its initial (very useful) life had come to an end.

 👉Tip: Using a device on your trip?
 Preload it with your kiddo’s favorite movies and shows before you leave your home base.
 It’s not just an issue of wifi access.
-Rather, not every streaming service is available in every country. i.e. For two weeks in Cambodia, we were locked out of the Disney+ library and could only access our downloaded items.
-When I realized that at our first hotel, I felt much less embarrassed that I had began a downloading session at 2 am the night before before our flight.
+Rather, not every streaming service or movie catalog is available in every country. i.e. For two weeks in Cambodia, we were locked out of the Disney+ library and could only access our downloaded items.
+When I realized that at our first hotel, I felt much less embarrassed that I had began a downloading session at 2 am the night before our flight.

 Essential #2: Snacks

 Does “hangry” run in your family?
 It sure seems to be a real thing for PB (and I’ll admit me, too!).
 Hangry kiddos are not happy campers…or travel companions.
 So, while I sometimes underpack clothes, I err on the side of overpacking snacks.